Arieg419/Mindflow.ai/readme.md

 ### Quick Start

 So far Mindflow.ai supports
+* Git integration
 * File watching
 * Adding copied text
 * Adding images
 * Embedding youtube videos
+* Custom notes

 Navigate to the timeline tab.
 It should be empty.